Search

 Municipalities and federal states can also decide to pass on the funds as part of funding programs, such as the Municipal Investment Program for Climate Protection and Innovation (KIPKI) or the Regional Future Program (RZN) of the state of Rhineland-Palatinate.
 In these cases, it must be ensured that the funds are passed on to private recipients in accordance with EU state aid law.
 To this end, the federal states and municipalities can refer to the state aid manuals that the state of Rhineland-Palatinate has developed for the KIPKI and RZN funding programs.

-The special fund will only achieve its goal if the management adapts its project realization form
+The special fund will only achieve its goal if the management adapts its form to the realization of the project

-The foundations are in place for rapid project implementation with the funds from the Special Infrastructure Fund.
-The reform commission and the guidelines for major projects have identified challenges and solutions.
+The foundations are therefore in place for rapid project implementation with the funds from the special infrastructure fund.
+The planned Infrastructure Future Act is to be welcomed, but there is no need to wait for projects to be implemented quickly.
+The reform commission and the guidelines for major projects have identified challenges and possible solutions.
 The administration is invited to familiarize itself with these instruments.
-They require a departure from the previous forms of project realization.
-This is the only way to ensure that the special fund does not become a burden on budgets, but rather the hoped-for stimulus for safety, economic growth and climate compatibility.
+They require a departure from the forms of project implementation used to date.
+This is the only way to ensure that the special fund does not become a burden on budgets, but instead provides the hoped-for impetus for security, economic growth and climate compatibility.

 Explore #more